topo-gps/topo-gps-manual/en/routes/routes_edit.rst

 - *Edit waypoints*.
 The waypoints belonging to the route will be shown in a special screen.
 Here you can add waypoints, drag waypoints, and remove waypoints belonging to a route.
 - *Edit track*.
 The route will be loaded into the route planner where you can modify the route track.
 Then you could :ref:`extend the route <sec-route-extend>`, :ref:`shorten the route <sec-route-shorten>` or :ref:`modify the route track in a general way <sec-route-edit-track>`.
 <APPLE>
 - *Split route*.
-This opens the split route screen, where you can split the route into parts.
+This opens the split route screen, where you can :ref:`split the route into parts <sec-route-split>`.
 </APPLE>
 - *Edit route type*.
 A screen will appear in which you can change the route type.
 It is always useful to make sure that your routes have the correct route type.
 - *Edit text*.
 A screen will appear in which you can edit the title, author details and description.